In a nutshell:

 Code of Conduct

-Compliance with the Act is the responsibility of all CCS staff and any unlawful breach of the Act by a staff member is a serious matter which will result in disciplinary action.
+Compliance with the regulations is the responsibility of all CCS employees and any unlawful breach of the regulations by an employee is a serious matter which will result in disciplinary action.
 Any employee who breaches this policy statement will be dealt with under the disciplinary procedure which may result in dismissal for gross misconduct.
 Any such breach could also lead to criminal prosecution.
-Staff must familiarise themselves with the data breach policy and cooperate with management to ensure that CCS can respond effectively within the 72-hour timescales.
+Employees must familiarise themselves with the data breach policy and cooperate with management to ensure that CCS can respond effectively within the 72-hour timescales.

 Data security: Retention of records